 Souq Waqif, Doha, Qatar – Never cease to amaze you.

-Most of the shops close around noon till 4p.m.
+Most of the shops close at noon till 4 p.m.
 So it’s best to find a cafe or restaurant and enjoy a good lunch.
 They do open all day.
 Maybe you should try the shisha too if you haven’t done so.